 The humble bike chain has a pretty rough life.
-However, if you want smooth shifting, then it needs to be performing at its best or it'll start ruining other more expensive bits.
-That's why replacing your chain before it's excessively worn is a smart thing to do - but how do you know when to do it?
+However, if you want smooth shifting, then it needs to be performing at its best or it'll start ruining other more expensive bits such as your cassette or chainring.
+That's why replacing your chain before it's worn is a smart thing to do - but how can you tell?

 We spoke with both Shimano and SRAM for their expert input on when you should switch your chain and they came back with pretty similar advice.